PhotonQuantum/pysjtu/docs/advanced.rst

 PySJTU supports HTTP proxies.

-To forward all traffic to `http://127.0.0.1:8888`, you may set the proxy information at :class:`Session` initialization.
+To forward all traffic to `http://127.0.0.1:8888`, you may set the proxy information at :class:`pysjtu.session.Session` initialization.

 .. sourcecode:: python